How to make people read your articles?

-According to Medium analysis, the average time to read for the Most Recommended Articles is 7.3 minutes.
+Consider the reading habits of your audience and aim for a length that suits their preferences.
+According to Medium analysis, the average time to read the Most Recommended Articles is 7.3 minutes.
 The average reading speed of an adult is 275 WPM (words per minute) .
 Both pieces of information together give us a secret formula - about 2100 words per article.
 Can it be that simple?
 As with everything in life, it all depends.
-The theme, target audience and complexity of the topic will dictate the piece's length, but try not to write texts longer than 5000 words.
+However, the ideal article length can vary depending on the theme, target audience, and complexity of the topic.
+Generally, avoid writing texts longer than 5000 words to keep readers engaged.

 Medicine: difficult topics need clear explanations

-Medical copywriting is more complex than any other type of copywriting.
+Medical content writing is more complex than any other type of copywriting.
 Here, words have precise definitions; thus, their usage is far more restricted.
 You must pay close attention to what you write and possess an excellent command of the language and terms you use.
 Medical terminology can be confusing and sound exotic to an unfamiliar reader; it is your responsibility to present complex medical concepts understandably and logically.
 Without proper knowledge of the industry, you may end up delivering unsuitable or inaccurate content to your readers.
-Tackling medical writing takes time, but it is time well-spent.
+Tackling medical writing takes time, but it is time well spent.